X

 Comparing Craft Beer and Regular Beer

 When contrasting craft beer with ordinary beer, there are several significant distinctions.
-The key distinctions between craft and regular beer are listed below:

 Alcohol Content

-I suggest exercising caution when drinking craft beer.
 Depending on the brand, one craft beer may have the same alcohol content as 2-4 standard beers.

 More Economical

 Sure, craft beer is typically more expensive per bottle than regular beer.
-However, you may still wind up saving money by going for craft beer.

-You might even luck out.
-Some craft breweries in your area might offer high-quality craft beer for incredibly low prices.
+Some craft breweries in your area might offer high-quality craft beer for meager prices.

 Food Pairings